pulumi/pulumi-hugo/themes/default/content/pulumi-up/_index.md

       time: "10:50 AM PT"
     - title: "Panel: AI and the Future of Cloud Development"
       description: |
-        AI/ML are sweeping across nearly every tech vertical at a rapid pace.
-GitHub rocked the developer world last year by introducing Copilot, and OpenAI’s release of GPT-4 has captured the attention of the entire industry.
-This panel will discuss questions like “Where is the software development & infrastructure industry headed next with the rise of AI?” and “How will I benefit (or not) in a world where AI is more capable than ever”?
+        Prepare yourself for the future of cloud development!
+Amanda Silver, CVP Developer Tools at Microsoft, Beyang Liu, Co-Founder & CTO at  Sourcegraph and Luke Hoban, CTO at Pulumi, explore the transformative impact of AI on the cloud infrastructure and software engineering industries.
+This panel will discuss questions like “Where is the software development & infrastructure industry headed next with the rise of AI?” and “How will I benefit (or not) in a world where AI is more capable than ever.”
       time: "11:10 AM PT"

 registration: